DavidFricker/OOP-MVC-PHP-REST-API-Framework/README.md

 # PHP REST API Framework
 This REST API framework is designed to be very lightweight to work well in high request volume deployments.

+## Install
+### Using composer
+`composer require davidfricker/restapi`
+### Non composer
+This package is PSR-4 compliant so creating your own autoloader should easy if you do not wish to use composer.

 ## Usage example
 A working example can be found in the `example` directory.